Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Slave Receive Data from Arduino UNO.rst

 **Setting up Arduino Uno to be I2C Master**

-First, select Arduino in the Arduino IDE in "Tools" → "Board" → "Arduino Uno" Open "Examples" → "Wire" → "master_writer":
+First, select Arduino in the Arduino IDE in :guilabel:`Tools -> Board -> Arduino Uno` Open ":guilabel:`Examples -> Wire -> master_writer`

 |image01|

-Then click "Sketch" → "Upload" to compile and upload the example to Arduino Uno.
+Then click :guilabel:`Sketch -> Upload` to compile and upload the example to Arduino Uno.

 **Setting up Ameba to be I2C Slave**

-Next, open another window of Arduino IDE, making sure to choose your Ameba development board in the IDE: "Tools" → "Board" Then open the "Master Writer" example in "File" → "Examples" → "AmebaWire" → "SlaveReader"
+Next, open another window of Arduino IDE, making sure to choose your Ameba development board in the IDE: :guilabel:`Tools -> Board`
+Then open the "Master Writer" example in :guilabel:`File -> Examples -> AmebaWire -> SlaveReader`

 |image02|